mukhlish32/mern-calendar/README.md

 3. Create a copy of the `.env.example` file and rename it to `.env`.

-4. Import the MongoDB database from the `database` folder.
-You can use Studio 3T to set up the database.

-5. To start the server, run the following command:
+4. To start the client, run the following command:

    ```bash
    npm start
    ```
-6. You can now access the website at http://localhost:3000 in your web browser.
+5. You can now access the website at http://localhost:3000 in your web browser.

 ## Screenshot